 Remember, it’s important to have your motorcycle checked before you hit the road.
 Otherwise, a poorly designed motorcycle part could cause an accident.
 You could hold the manufacturer liable for your injuries.

-Contact a motorcycle accident lawyer if you think a motorcycle defect caused you to crash.
+Contact an injury attorney in South Carolina if you think a motorcycle defect caused you to crash.

 4. Sudden Stops